-The Guts UK/BSG Trainee Awards are 1-year grants of up to £5,000 for research or audit/QI on any area of gastroenterology.
+The Guts UK/BSG Trainee Awards are 1-year grants of up to £10,000 for research or audit/QI on any area of gastroenterology.
 Individuals or networks can apply.
-This award call is now closed and applications will close reopen in June 2020.
+This grant round is now open and will close the 31/08/2020.

-Guts UK and the British Society of Gastroenterology (BSG) are inviting applications under this programme, which is open to UK-based gastroenterology specialty trainees who would like to conduct research or audit/Quality Improvement in any area of gastroenterology (including pancreatology and hepatology) or nutrition.
+Guts UK and the British Society of Gastroenterology (BSG) are inviting applications under this programme, which is open to UK-based gastroenterology specialty trainees who would like to conduct research or audit/Quality Improvement in any area of gastroenterology (including pancreatology and hepatology) or nutrition in relation to gastroenterology.

-Applications can be submitted by individual trainees (Individual Awards) or by collaborators within a network of trainees (Network Awards), though network application needs to name one lead applicant.
+Applications can be submitted by individual trainees (Individual Awards) or by collaborators within a network of trainees (Network Awards), though network applications must name one lead applicant.

 - The project must address an area of clinical need and have clear patient benefit.